Matilda Evans: Child and community health care advocacy

 Matilda Evans was highly active in her community.
 In addition to establishing Taylor Lane Hospital (which became St. Luke’s Hospital and Training School for Nurses after a fire destroyed the first hospital), she established a community health organization, a community center and a boys’ pool (Dr. Evans Park and Swimming Pool) among other countless benefits to Columbia’s black community.
 Throughout her life Evans also adopted seven children and eventually fostered over two dozen more.
 She also was responsible for largely contributing to the buying and equipping of The Dr. Evans Park and Swimming Pool for the public.
 Evans also conducted a survey of black school-age children in Columbia, South Carolina and found serious problems with their health care; she used the results to implement routine health examinations in schools.

 Evans had a special concern for black children.
 She believed that health care should be a citizenship right and a governmental responsibility, much like education.
 She strongly advocated public health care and petitioned the State Board of Health of South Carolina to provide free vaccines for black children.
 In 1916 Evans created the Negro Health Association of South Carolina and two years later in 1918 she volunteered in the Medical Service Corps of the United States Army during World War I. Her work with poor communities encouraged her to found the Columbia Clinic Association in 1930, which provided health services (such as vaccinations and check-ups) and health education to impoverished families.
-Though the Negro Health Association of South Carolina Evans continued her mission of health education.
+Through the Negro Health Association of South Carolina Evans continued her mission of health education.
 Evans also founded the Good Health Association of South Carolina to help convince and inspire people that they could improve their own health by following sound health practices and safe sanitary habits.